 Antonio Williams, Clemson

 Like his release.
 Suddenness in breaks, was continually creating separation vs. UGA.
 Couple tough catches one contested over middle and next over shoulder.
-Could be a better blocker, doesn’t hold blocks long enough.
+Won’t be a great blocker at his size.
 Catches everything.
-He’s probably only a slot and has had some durability issues.
-The consensus on him is too low though.
+Also is 4/4 with a 35.8 yard average and perfect pass rating as a passer… He’s probably only a slot and has had some durability issues.

 Chris Brazzell II, Tennessee